CircArgs/lua-dual-numbers/README.md

 # README #

-An Arbitrary Graph Package for Genetic Algorithms with GPU acceleration and network distribution capanilities
+An Arbitrary Graph Package for Genetic Algorithms with GPU acceleration and network distribution capabilities

 ### What is this repository for? ###